vpatkov/esr-meter/README.md

 During normal operation the meter continuously shows the measured ESR in Ω, or `-OL-` if it's more than 99.99 Ω.

-To compensate test leads resistance (set zero), short the leads and long press the button.
+To compensate test leads (set zero), short the leads and long press the button.
 You can't compensate more than 2 Ω — find a better leads or connect capacitors directly to the binding post.
+Note that inductance of wires matters at 100 kHz.
 If the meter refuse to compensate, it shows `SHIt` (stands for "your leads are shit").

 ## License